YolandaCooper2505626/sol./README.md

 Fixed typo in documentation - update 38
 Refactored code for better maintainability - update 11 Added new feature for better user experience
+Added new feature for better user experience - build 368